For release 10:00 a.m. (EDT) Wednesday, October 12, 2016 USDL-16-1991

-There were 4.9 million total separations in July, little changed from June.
-The total separations rate in
+There were 5.0 million total separations in August, little changed from July.
+The total separations rate

-July was 3.4 percent.
-The number of total separations was essentially unchanged for total private and
+in August was 3.4 percent.
+The number of total separations was essentially unchanged for total private

-government education (-29,000).
-The number of total separations was little changed in all four regions.
+number of total separations was little changed in all four regions.
+(See table 3.)

-Over the month, the number of quits was little changed for total private and decreased for government
+Over the month, the number of quits was little changed for total private and for government.
+Quits

 discharges rate was 1.1 percent.
 The number of layoffs and discharges was essentially unchanged over

-the month for total private and for government.
-The layoffs and discharges level was also essentially
+the month for total private and edged up for government (+22,000).
+The layoffs and discharges level

-unchanged in all industries and in all four regions.
+(+14,000).
+The number of layoffs and discharges was little changed in all four regions.
 (See table 5.)

-The number of other separations was little changed for total nonfarm, total private, and government in
+In August, the number of other separations was little changed for total nonfarm and total private and

 Net Change in Employment